buiquanghuy23103/note-to-myself/README.md

 # Experiences and notes during my programming career
+## Javascript
+* Use [lodash](https://lodash.com/docs/4.17.15) to manipulate arrays and collections
+* Spread operator cannot fully copy nested arrays or nested objects.
+Follow this [instruction](https://stackoverflow.com/questions/122102/what-is-the-most-efficient-way-to-deep-clone-an-object-in-javascript) for deep cloning
 ## React
 * Always set default value for state parameter of a reducer, otherwise, the state type will be "never" in app state (generated according to rootReducer)
 * Follow [this article](https://www.robinwieruch.de/react-hooks-fetch-data) to optimize data fetching with `useEffect` hooks
 ## NodeJS
 * Use [express-generator-typescript](https://www.npmjs.com/package/express-generator-typescript) to generate a basic NodeJS template with TypeScript.
-* Use [lodash](https://lodash.com/docs/4.17.15) to manipulate arrays and collections

 ## Testing
 * [How to Write Unit Tests for Asynchronous Redux Thunk](https://decembersoft.com/posts/how-to-unit-test-redux-thunks/)
 * Use `useEvent` instead of `fireEvent`.
 Install `useEvent` [here](https://testing-library.com/docs/ecosystem-user-event/).